MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Our Position on Using Governmental and Other Works Under Fair Use and Related Ethical and Legal Basis

 \item \textbf{Federal vs. Non-Federal Works}: Lastly, US works created by the federal governments are generally not copyrightable.
 However, we recognize that this is not the case for other foreign governmental works, or non-federal works. \end{itemize}

-For these reasons, we believe using government website data is lower copyright risk.
-But, to minimize the risk further such as the potential inclusion of third party copyrighted works on government web-pages, we have included keyword filters such as "All Rights Reserved", "Copyright ©", etc. to further filter out government web pages that have these terms.
+For these reasons, we believe using government website data presents relatively lower copyright risk.
+To further minimize risk---for example, the potential inclusion of third‑party copyrighted works embedded in government web pages---we apply keyword filters such as “All Rights Reserved” and “Copyright ©” to exclude pages that contain such terms.

-Recent court cases, as of the writing of this paper, Bartz v.
-Anthropic PBC (district court ruling that use of purchased copies of books for AI training is fair use) and Kadrey v.
-Meta Platforms, Inc., (district court ruling that training on authors' books was transformative fair use) give credence to the case for fair use AI training on web-text data, especially as our small government website subset is both much more limited and of a more public nature than in the Bartz and Kadrey case.
+Recent court cases, as of the writing of this paper, include: \begin{itemize} \item \textbf{Bartz v.
+Anthropic PBC}: district court ruling that use of purchased copies of books for AI training is fair use. \item \textbf{Kadrey v.
+Meta Platforms, Inc.,}: district court ruling that training on authors’ books was transformative fair use. \end{itemize}

+These developments lend some support to the argument that AI training on web-text data—including our relatively small, public-facing government subset—can fall within fair use, though the case law is still evolving.